 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
-Refinery spares inventory is allocated to refining assets and depreciated over the useful life of the related plant and equipment.
+Refinery spares inventory is allocated to refining.
 Repairs and maintenance, except for major overhaul costs (See Note 3.3 (c)) are charged to profit or loss during the financial period in which they are incurred.